 Fulton is a very small city located in the state of Mississippi.
 With a population of 4,077 people and three constituent neighborhoods, Fulton is the 80th largest community in Mississippi.

-Fulton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Fulton is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Fulton who work in teaching (14.43%), office and administrative support (9.91%), and healthcare (6.90%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fulton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Fulton is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Fulton who work in teaching (15.44%), sales jobs (8.29%), and office and administrative support (8.21%).

 Of important note, Fulton is also a city of artists.
 Fulton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Fulton’s character.